Mainframe-Renewal-Project/sear-docs/traits/index.md

 # Traits

-The following pages decribe all of the valid traits for each admin type.
+The following pages describe all of the valid traits for each admin type.
 {: .fs-6 .fw-300 }

 &nbsp;